lirantal/essential-nodejs-security-book/manuscript/secure-code-guidelines.md

 ## User Process Privileges

-Running web servers which serve requests from an untrusted and open public medium brings with it an inherent risk where malicious attempts will try to compromise the underlying server and operating system through vulnerabilities in the web server.
+Running web servers which serve requests from an un-rusted and open public medium brings with it an inherent risk where malicious attempts will try to compromise the underlying server and operating system through vulnerabilities in the web server.

 Web servers have no reason to operate with a super-user privilege level, except for being able to bind and listen for incoming requests on port 80 or 443 which are allowed only to the super-user in Linux and UNIX variants (non super-users may bind to ports larger than 1024 on those operation systems).